victorwads/QRookieNode/README.md

 ## 🔗 References

-This project was heavily inspired and based on the work of glaumar in [QRookie](https://github.com/glaumar/QRookie).
+This project was heavily inspired and based on the work of @glaumar in [QRookie](https://github.com/glaumar/QRookie).
 The structure, ideas, and features were adapted to better suit the requirements of JavaScript-based platforms.

-The interface is inspired by the tab-based navigation system of the original [QRookie](https://github.com/glaumar/QRookie) QML project but restructured in React.
-Each tab is styled flexibly to adapt to different screen sizes.